NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Ducts: Supply Area Fraction**

 The fraction of supply ducts surface area in the given location.
-Only used if Surface Area is not provided.
 If the fraction is less than 1, the remaining duct area is assumed to be in conditioned space.
-If neither Surface Area nor Area Fraction provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.
+If not provided, defaults to 0.75 if number of conditioned floors above-grade is greater than 1, otherwise 1.

 - **Name:** ``hvac_ducts_supply_surface_area_fraction``
 - **Type:** ``Double``